mrocklin/thesis/search-direct.md

     objective ::  node -> score
     isvalid   ::  node -> bool

-In section \ref{sec:matrix-compilation} we provide implementations of these functions for the particular problem of matrix algorithm search.
-In this section we will describe abstract search algorithms using this interface.
+In Section \ref{sec:matrix-compilation} we provide implementations of these functions for the particular problem of matrix algorithm search.
+In this section we describe abstract search algorithms using this interface.

 ### A Sequence of Algorithms